-I have been reading so many complaints from blogs and media outlets about women wearing feathers in their hair and this new trend of European women donning headdresses.
-So many people are saying it is offensive and one should not do it unless it is apart of their culture.
+I have been reading so many complaints from blogs and media outlets about non-natives wearing feathers in their hair and this new trend of European women donning headdresses.
+So many people are saying it is offensive and one should not rock a feather, unless it is part of their culture.
 To the people who say this, perhaps you should educate yourself in history a bit before you play the culture offense card.
-Maybe feathers in the hair is apart of their culture as well.
+Maybe feathers is a part of their culture as well.

-Ancient Egyptian Nobles, Vikings, Roma People, and Druids are among the numerous people who also wore feathered headdresses and feathers in their hair.
-So the next time you see someone wearing a feather do not be so quick to judge as you have no idea who her ancestors were.
+Ancient Egyptian Nobles, Vikings, Roma People, and Druids are among the numerous cultures who also wore feathered headdresses and feathers in their hair.
+So the next time you see someone wearing a feather, do not be so quick to judge as you have no idea who her ancestors were.

 So as a native myself, I realize that Native Americans are NOT the only people to wear feathers …If I expect non-natives to be culturally aware of my culture, I should also be aware of theirs.
 Respect works both ways.

 Latin America have sported feathered head garments for

 I even saw once where a native, well she claimed to be native, reprehended a young girl for wearing a single feather in her hair on FB.
 A single feather, really?
 Like natives own the rights to every feather?

 Similar to Celt before Roman invasion

 I am not defending non-natives who purposely rock traditional native headdresses, like the chicks on the runway.
 They are wrong.
 They are offensive.
 But I do keep in mind that they are most likely ignorant.
 Most have no idea they are being culturally offensive.
 Most admire native culture and in their minds, they probably think they are endorsing it.
 They're are some, though, who continue knowingly, like a certain group of FB that I will not name as I refuse to add to their popularity, because people like this relish attention.
 Arguing with them online is what they want.
 Sharing their pics is what they desire.